Given the Right Conditions

 When things stop working

-So you do what you can.
-You take a clipping and place it in water, hoping for roots, hoping to carry something of this plant forward in a new form.
+You take a clipping and place it in water, hoping for roots to emerge, hoping to carry something of this plant forward in a new form.
 And sometimes, you find that the pruning itself was all that the plant needed.
 New growth begins to emerge.
 You give it fresh soil, renewed care and it comes back.
 It simply needed to shed what was no longer serving it - old leaves, heavy vines, exhausted soil and the weight of what it had been carrying - to make space for new growth.

 Our past doesn't disappear - rather, it becomes the roots beneath us, the foundation from which something new can grow.